We have a strong track record of working in partnership with others to deliver high quality and innovative services.

 - Regular opportunities for Service Users and carers to feed back via 1:1 meetings, questionnaires, and our complaints process.

 We work closely with health and social care professionals, landlords and local authorities, and a range of statutory and voluntary organisations to ensure the people we support are able to access a full range of community resources and opportunities.

 Our staff are active participants in local forums and networking events and we participate in a number of best practice forums.

 We continue to work with local housing providers to secure appropriate housing for the people we support.

-We are proactive in developing new partnerships and services, for example, our Criminal Justice Liaison & Diversion service is delivered in partnership with NSFT.
+We are proactive in developing new partnerships and services, for example, our Liaison & Diversion service is delivered in partnership with NSFT.

 We are always willing to discuss new ideas and proposals and welcome contact from people and organisations who are interested in working in partnership with us.
-Please contact the Head of Business Development.
+Please contact the Head of Operations & Development.